Skip to main content

 Module description

-This module explores and analyses theories of knowledge and intelligence in ancient and medieval philosophy, i.e. how it is possible to find out what the world is like and what counts as legitimate knowledge of this.
+In this module we explore and analyse theories of knowledge and intelligence in ancient and medieval philosophy, i.e. how it is possible to find out what the world is like and what counts as legitimate knowledge of this.
 Relatedly, we will investigate accounts of what minds that can understand are like and what humans have to do to be able to access the truth about reality.

-The module begins with Plato, detailing his quest for inspiration and knowledge in the Phaedrus, his sceptical turn in his Theaetetus and Parmenides and his account of a likely universe in which reason persuades necessity in the Timaeus.
-It will then turn to Aristotle whose influence would be felt until the early modern period.
+We begin with Plato, detailing his quest for inspiration and knowledge in the Phaedrus, his sceptical turn in his Theaetetus and Parmenides and his account of a likely universe in which reason persuades necessity in the Timaeus.
+We then turn to Aristotle whose influence would be felt until the early modern period.
 We will focus first on his account of the cosmos and the living beings within it, before seeking to understand how humans can attain the most divine life by imitating a thinking God.
 The final part of the module will introduce post-Aristotelian approaches, providing accounts of knowledge, intelligence and mind in the later antiquity and medieval Islamic philosophy.

 • Plato’s tripartite psychology